-Students enrolled in INFO 282 Emerging Future: Technology Issues and Trends seminar offered in spring 2016 by Dr. Sue Alman gained skills to plan strategically for the changing technological landscape.
-The course design enabled them to participate in futuring activities through readings, video presentations, guest lectures, introductions to today’s futurists, and individual research.
+Students enrolled in INFO 282 Emerging Future: Technology Issues and Trends seminar offered in spring 2017 and 2016 by Dr. Sue Alman gained skills to plan strategically for the changing technological landscape.
+The course design enabled them to participate in forecasting activities through readings, video presentations, guest lectures, introductions to today’s futurists, and individual research.
 After an historical overview of forecasting students became immersed in the:

 - literature and practices of current technological futurists and emerging technologies